silkimen/cordova-plugin-advanced-http/README.md

     }

 ### get
-Execute a get request.
-Takes a url, parameters, and headers.
-See the post documentation for details on what is returned on success and failure.
+Execute a GET request.
+Takes a URL, parameters, and headers.
+See the [post](#post) documentation for details on what is returned on success and failure.

     cordovaHttp.get("https://google.com/, {
         id: 12,